narate/kong-docker/README.md

-# KONG Docker Deployment with docker-compse
+# Kong deployment with docker and docker-compse
 ---

 Kong API Gateway deployment with docker and docker-compose